CovertLab/vEcoli/README.md

 ## Background

-Vivarium-ecoli project is a port of the Covert Lab's [E. coli Whole Cell Model](https://github.com/CovertLab/wcEcoli) to the [Vivarium framework](https://github.com/vivarium-collective/vivarium-core).
+Vivarium-ecoli is a port of the Covert Lab's
+[E. coli Whole Cell Model](https://github.com/CovertLab/wcEcoli) to the [Vivarium framework](https://github.com/vivarium-collective/vivarium-core).

+Below is a high-level overview of the advantages and WIP features.

 The scope of this project is to migrate the Whole Cell Model's processes, and therefore takes wcEcoli's `sim_data` as its starting point in the simulation pipeline.